MTN National MTB Series

 The postcard-places listed above might just whiz past the athletes as they fight for their places, but the supporters and watching crowds will find them inspiring.
 What's more, when they're not taking part in a South African bike marathon, many of these riders will come out and visit these destinations for some social cycling with far less stress involved.

-Also part of the MTN National MTB Series is a grouping of ultra-marathon races running to distances of 120 kilometres.
-A mountain bike marathon in South Africa is a great reason to visit these shores.
+Also part of the MTN National MTB Series is a grouping of ultra-marathon races running to distances of 120km.
+A mountain bike marathon in South Africa is yet another great reason to visit these shores.

 Travel tips & Planning info